chrissnead/Home_Value_Analysis/README.md

 Is this ETL module? develop cleanig process.

 ### 3) Database Creation
-Updload collected and cleaned data to Postgres or SQL, then build relationships and produce and export final dataframe for analysis
+Updload collected and cleaned data to Postgres or SQL, then build relationships and produce and export final dataframe for analysis.
+Need database mockup by Sun (Kim working on it)

 ### 4) Machine Learning Model & Flask
 Create a multivariable regression model testing all the home characteristics and location characteristics mentioned above , evaluate and make adjustments to land in the best predictive model.
 Create a flask app to interact with model.
+Need machine learning mockup by Sun (Sebastian working on it)

 ### 5) Market Trend Analysis & Mapping
 perform analysis on market trends and present in tableau or google sheets.
 Also provide some pricing summary in heatmap form.